Ange884/Face-recognition-with-ArcFace-ONNX-5pt-Alignment/README.md

 # Face Recognition with ArcFace ONNX and 5-Point Alignment

-A local, camera-based face-recognition pipeline using:
+A local, camera-based face-recognition pipeline using :

 - OpenCV for camera access and image processing
 - Haar detection with MediaPipe FaceMesh landmarks